akshaybabloo/Go-Notes/README.md

 }
 ```

-To run the file you should use - `go build filename.go` this compile the file to `filename.exe` (in windows).
+To run the file you should use - `go build filename.go` this compiles the file to `filename.exe` (in windows).
 In this case it will look something like this:

 ![Go build helloworld_1.go](https://github.com/akshaybabloo/Go-Notes/raw/master/assets/images/go_build.JPG)